xr/bookmark-randomizer/README.md

 ## Bookmark Randomizer (browser extension)

-A small utility to open page from your huge collection of bookmarks randomly, enjoy the content if you still like, remove it otherwise
+A small utility to open a page from your bookmarks randomly, enjoy the content if you still like it, remove it otherwise!

 ## License